-In 2007, our stockholders approved the 2007 Long-Term Incentive Compensation Plan, or the 2007 Plan, which provides for the granting of incentive and non-qualified stock options, stock appreciation rights, performance units, restricted common awards and performance bonuses, or collectively "awards", to our officers and employees.
-Additionally, the 2007 Plan authorizes the granting of non-qualified stock options and restricted stock awards to our directors and to independent consultants.
+In 2007, the Company's stockholders approved the 2007 Long-Term Incentive Compensation Plan (the "2007 Plan") which provides for the granting of incentive and non-qualified stock options, stock appreciation rights, performance units, restricted common awards and performance bonuses (collectively "awards") to Company officers and employees.
+Additionally, the 2007 Plan authorizes the granting of non-qualified stock options and restricted stock awards to Company directors and to independent consultants.

-In 2008, our stockholders approved amendments to the 2007 Plan, increasing from 3.5 million shares to 4.6 million shares the maximum number of shares authorized for issuance under the plan and adding an evergreen provision pursuant to which the number of shares authorized for issuance under the plan will increase automatically in each year, beginning in 2009 and continuing through 2015, according to certain limits set forth in the 2007 Plan.
+In 2008, the Company's shareholders approved amendments to the 2007 Plan, increasing from 3.5 million shares to 4.6 million shares the maximum number of shares authorized for issuance under the plan and adding an evergreen provision pursuant to which the number of shares authorized for issuance under the plan will increase automatically in each year, beginning in 2009 and continuing through 2015, according to certain limits set forth in the 2007 Plan.
 However, the 2007 Plan evergreen provision limit was reached on January 1, 2014.
-At June 30, 2014, there are approximately 10.3 million shares approved for issuance under the 2007 Plan, of which approximately 2.7 million shares are available to be issued.
+At March 31, 2014, there are approximately 10.3 million shares approved for issuance under the 2007 plan, of which approximately 2.5 million shares are available to be issued.
 The Board of Directors in conjunction with management determines who receives awards, the vesting conditions and the exercise price.
 Options may have a maximum term of ten years.